 Which vaccine will I have?

-Because mRNA jabs, such as the Pfizer BioNTech and Moderna vaccines, have been used for 130,000 pregnant women in the US without safety concerns, the JCVI is recommending that these vaccines should preferably be offered to pregnant women.
+Because mRNA jabs, such as the Pfizer BioNTech and Moderna vaccines, have been used for over 148,000 pregnant women in the US without safety concerns, the JCVI is recommending that these vaccines should preferably be offered to pregnant women.